daledavies/jump/README.md

 #### Volume Mapping

-You can map the "backgrounds",  "search" and "sites" directories to local directories as shown in the Docker Compose example above.
+You can map the "backgrounds",  "favicon", "search" and "sites" directories to local directories as shown in the Docker Compose example above.
 Your local directories will be populated with Jump's default files when the container is next started unless the local directories already contain files, in which case the local files will be used by Jump instead.

 #### Docker